Ok. This is going to be tough. I need to come clean on this. Some of you who know this blog may have guessed already, that yes, I’m a Bible nerd.

 (We’re in such a privileged position to be able to now have so much knowledge at our fingertips!)

-Will you be prepared to pray, think and share the word of God in new and creative ways?
+Are you prepared to pray, think and share the word of God in new and creative ways?

 We want to honour and serve God through living, learning and teaching his word, with passion and compassion.